Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Discussion

-Both the other two multi-component sources, 2MASXJ1653+23 (which is a well-studied AGN, \citealt{Villar_Martin_2017}) and PG0804+761, host a UFO (with $v_{out}\simeq0.128c$ and $0.108c$, respectively, Table~\ref{tab:images_general}), and show resolved extranuclear components separated by $45.6\pm1.1$ kpc and $41.81\pm1.1$ kpc respectively (Table~\ref{tab:elongations_combined}).
+Both the other two multi-component sources, 2MASXJ1653+23 (which is a well-studied AGN; \citealt{Villar_Martin_2017}) and PG0804+761 host a UFO (with $v_{out}\simeq0.128c$ and $0.108c$, respectively, Table~\ref{tab:images_general}), and show resolved extranuclear components separated by $45.6\pm1.1$ kpc and $41.81\pm1.1$ kpc, respectively (Table~\ref{tab:elongations_combined}).

-Interestingly, all but one of the seven UFO hosts (PG0947+396) are resolved, suggesting the radio emission is related to shocks driven by a large-scale outflow, potentially linked to the nuclear wind.
-A similar connection between the extended radio emission and the X-ray outflow has been proposed for other RQ objects as Mrk 34 (\citealt{Falcke_1998}; \citealt{Maksym_2023}), IRAS17020+4544 (\citealt{Longinotti_2023}) and NGC 2992 (\citealt{Zanchettin_2023}).
-Although with the present sample size the result should be considered tentative \footnote{A two-sided Fisher exact test on the 2×2 contingency table ($[6,1],[4,11]$) yields $p \approx 0.020$ (the association is marginally significant at the $\sim2\% $ level)}, the higher incidence of extended radio morphologies in AGN hosting a UFO (UFO sub-sample) with respect to those that do not (non-UFO sub-sample), supports a physical connection between extended radio emission and X-ray winds, and favours a scenario in which only a subset of AGN launch powerful outflows (\citealt{Tombesi_2010};\citealt{Tombesi_2012}; Paper I; Paper II).
+Interestingly, all but one of the seven UFO hosts (PG0947+396) are resolved, suggesting that the radio emission is related to shocks driven by a large-scale outflow, potentially linked to the nuclear wind.
+A similar connection between extended radio emission and X-ray outflow has been proposed for other RQ objects such as Mrk 34 (\citealt{Falcke_1998}; \citealt{Maksym_2023}), IRAS17020+4544 (\citealt{Longinotti_2023}), and NGC 2992 (\citealt{Zanchettin_2023}).
+Although with the present sample size the result should be considered tentative \footnote{A two-sided Fisher exact test on the 2×2 contingency table ($[6,1],[4,11]$) yields $p \approx 0.020$ (the association is marginally significant at the $\sim2\% $ level)}, the higher incidence of extended radio morphologies in AGNs hosting a UFO (UFO subsample) with respect to those that do not (non-UFO subsample), suggests a physical connection between extended radio emission and X-ray winds, and favours a scenario in which only a subset of AGNs launch powerful outflows (\citealt{Tombesi_2010};\citealt{Tombesi_2012}; Paper I; Paper II).

-To quantify this we verified that, using the most representative sizes, measured at 6 GHz for the unresolved objects and at 145 MHz for the resolved ones, the median physical size of the radio emission measured for the UFO sub-sample (the filled histogram in Fig.~\ref{fig:PD}) is higher (12.35 kpc) with respect to that of the non-UFO one (2.96 kpc, barred histogram in Fig.~\ref{fig:PD}).
-However a log-rank test yields a p-value of $ \sim0.52$, indicating no significant difference between the two distributions.
-Again larger statistics is needed to confirm or reject this tentative result.
-Similarly, the two sub-samples do not show any clear bimodality in $R_X$, with median values equal to -5.11 and -5.35 for the UFO and non-UFO sub-samples, respectively, and p-value $p\sim0.44$.